hucancode/hucancode/src/posts/animated-dragon.md

 {% dragon style="curved" /%}

 Notice how the dragon now follows the curve shape.
-This is the result of the GPU transformation without any animation.
+This is the result of the transformation happening on shader.

 ### 4. Animation Loop